 Chief Bass made clear that she personally objected to Rynearson’s comment.
 Shortly after Rynearson replied to Chief Bass’s post, she responded, “you couldn’t be more wrong, my friend.”

-Within hours, Rynearson’s posts were deleted, and he was banned from commenting on the CMSAF Facebook page and from messaging the page.
+Within hours, Bass deleted Rynearson’s posts and banned him from commenting on the CMSAF Facebook page.
 Rynearson attempted to contact the CMSAF office to have his ban rescinded.
 He even alerted Chief Bass that blocking him from an official government Facebook page violated the First Amendment, but Chief Bass did not respond.
 Rynearson’s ban remains in force.

 Protecting Political Speech Online